mpvyard/bigchaindb/docs/server/source/appendices/run-with-docker.md

  this allows us to have the data persisted on the host machine, you can read more in the [official Docker documentation](https://docs.docker.com/engine/tutorials/dockervolumes)
+* `--env BIGCHAINDB_DATABASE_HOST=172.17.0.1`, `172.17.0.1` is the default `docker0` bridge
+IP address, for fresh Docker installations.
+It is used for the communication between BigchainDB and database containers.
 * `bigchaindb/bigchaindb` the image to use.
 All the options after the container name are passed on to the entrypoint inside the container.
 * `-y configure` execute the `configure` sub-command (of the `bigchaindb` command) inside the container, with the `-y` option to automatically use all the default config values
 * `mongodb` or `rethinkdb` specifies the database backend to use with bigchaindb

-To ensure that BigchainDB connects to the backend database bound to the virtual interface `172.17.0.1`, you must edit the BigchainDB configuration file (`~/bigchaindb_docker/.bigchaindb`) and change database.host from `localhost` to `172.17.0.1`.

 ### Run the backend database
 From v0.9 onwards, you can run either RethinkDB or MongoDB.

-We use the virtual interface created by the Docker daemon to allow communication between the BigchainDB and database containers.
-It has an IP address of 172.17.0.1 by default.

 You can also use docker host networking or bind to your primary (eth) interface, if needed.